zhongxingyu/Seer/README.md

 # Structural Code Transform Prediction on AST Nodes

 This repository contains the code and data set for our approach to structurally predicting code transforms at the level of AST nodes using conditional random fields (CRFs).
 Our approach first learns offline a probabilistic model that captures how certain code transforms are applied to certain AST nodes, and then uses the learned model to predict transforms for new, unseen code.
 The approach is instantiated in the context of repair transform prediction for Java programs and a large-scale experimental evaluation has shown that the accuracy of the approach is promising.
+In addition, a proof-of-concept synthesizer is implemented to concretize some repair transforms to get the final patches.

 ## Structure of the repository

 - [CRF-Transform-Prediction](./CRF-Transform-Prediction) contains the code for CRF model setup, CRF model learning and prediction.
 - [Test-Data](./Test-Data) contains the data set used for testing the performance of the learned CRF models.
 - [Training-Data](./Training-Data) contains the data set used for training CRF models.
-- [Transform-Extraction](./Transform-Extraction) contains the code for extracting repair transforms on AST nodes from raw patch diffs and code for analyzing the characteristics of input nodes (to establish observation-based feature functions).
+- [Transform-Extraction](./Transform-Extraction) contains the code for extracting repair transforms on AST nodes from raw patch diffs, code for analyzing the characteristics of input nodes (to establish observation-based feature functions, and code for concretizing the repair transforms into the final patches).
 - [Diff-Raw-Data](./Diff-Raw-Data) contains the raw patch diffs from which we extract training and test data sets, and the whole patch diffs are distributed in 35 folders.
 - [Seq2Seq-Prediction](./Seq2Seq-Prediction) contains the data and scripts used to build the baseline based on the Seq2Seq translation model, and the Seq2Seq baseline is built on top of OpenNMT and the scripts are run on HPC2N (https://www.hpc2n.umu.se/).